 Figure 2.
 Overview of the novel Integrated Assessment Modelling (IAM) framework showing input data sets in blue, component models in orange and information flows/intermediate results in green.
 Final results are displayed in red.
 The Representative Concentration Pathways (RCPs) are input to the climate model and the Shared Socio-economic Pathways (SSPs) are input to the climate-economy model and the land-use model.
-Damage to gross world product (GWP) is input to the land-use model.  signifies the distances between emissions predicted by the climate-economy model and implied by RCPs, used as inverse weights the create yield time series as input to the land use model.
+Damage to gross world product (GWP) is input to the land-use model.  signifies the distances between emissions predicted by the climate-economy model and implied by RCPs, used as inverse weights to create yield time series as input to the land use model.

 First, the climate-economy model calculates the social cost of carbon emissions from the energy sector, equivalent with the optimal carbon tax and the damage to gross world product (GWP).
 Damages are determined as a function of simulated mean global temperature in turn driven by the endogenously determined emission path.
-Thus, the climate-economy model is used to create emission scenarios, assess damage to GWP and simulate renewable and fossil energy demands (for details see Sect.
-2.2.1).
+Thus, the climate-economy model is used to create emission scenarios, estimate damage to GWP and simulate renewable and fossil energy demands (for details see section 2.2.1).
 Further, the SSPs provide input data for population and economic development and characterize technological change and consumption patterns, required as input to a socio-economic land-use model.
-The land-use model reconciles demand for food, feed and bioenergy implied by the scenario assumptions with the biophysically-determined supply (productivity) of these commodities per unit land area on a country-by-country basis, and translates this into cropland changes (for details see Sect.
-2.2.2).
-The land-use model uses yield scenarios, which are the result of calculating the distances of the emission scenarios (indicated by ∆ in Fig. 1) to the RCPs and using these as inverse weights to create yield time series (Appendix A5; Engström et al., 2016a) based on simulated cropland productivity from an ecosystem model (for details see Sect.
-2.2.3).
+The land-use model reconciles demand for food, feed and bioenergy implied by the scenario assumptions with the biophysically-determined supply (productivity) of these commodities per unit land area on a country-by-country basis, and translates this into cropland changes (for details see section 2.2.2).
+The land-use model uses yield scenarios, which are the result of calculating the distances of the emission scenarios (indicated by ∆ in Fig. 1) to the RCPs and using these as inverse weights to create yield time series (Appendix A5; Engström et al., 2016a) based on simulated cropland productivity from an ecosystem model (for details see section 2.2.3).
+Using the inverse weights on the RCP driven cropland productivity ensures the consistency of inputs to the land-use model, i.e., the bioenergy demand and yield time series implied by the same emissions pathway.

-The land-use model uses the scenario-specific damage to GWP (downscaled to damage on gross domestic product (GDP), see section 2.2.2) and yield data to explore the indirect impact of damages of GDP on food consumption (less income, less consumption) and yield development (less income, less investments in yield improving technologies), as well as the direct impact of bioenergy demand on cropland area in each country.
-Resulting cropland changes are downscaled to grid cell level (see Appendix A7) and the impact on terrestrial carbon balance of cropland changes, taking into account the mitigation-derived amelioration of climate change, is estimated by the ecosystem model.
+The land-use model uses the scenario-specific damage to GWP (downscaled to damage on gross domestic product (GDP), see Section 2.2.2) and yield data to explore the indirect impact of damages of GDP on food consumption (less income, less consumption) and yield development (less income, less investments in yield improving technologies), as well as the direct impact of bioenergy demand on cropland area in each country.
+Resulting cropland changes are downscaled to grid cell level (see Appendix A7) enabling the impact on terrestrial carbon balance of cropland changes – taking into account the mitigation-derived amelioration of climate change – to be estimated by the ecosystem model.

 2.2 Component models